 This first English edition includes elucidating historical notes by the translator, Merrie Blocker, a retired U.S. Foreign Service officer.
 They cover the origin of Jewish farming communities in the U.S., Canada, and South America and the contributions of Jews and other immigrants to the development of an avant-garde intellectual center far off the beaten path.

-This post gives a description of the novels and memoirs left to us by Brazilian Jewish Colonization Association colonists.
+This post gives a description of the novels and memoirs left to us by early 20th Century Southern Brazilian farmers.
 They offer fascinating portrayals of Jewish immigrant life.
-The post includes visuals, links to more information and a list of references, including how to find both the original and secondary works in libraries worldwide.
+The post includes visuals, links to more information and a list of references.
+We also include how to find both the original and secondary works in libraries worldwide.

 Entrance to the Quatro Irmaos Farming Community Cemetery

-This post contains a short history of the Brazilian communities and some references.
-Baron Hirsch established the Jewish Colonization Agency (JCA) in 1891 to “to assist and promote the emigration of Jews from any part of Europe or Asia… and to form and establish colonies in various parts of North and South America ….”.
-And during his lifetime the Agency supported farming communities for Eastern European Jewish immigrants in Argentina and Canada.
+This post contains a short history of the Brazilian Jewish farming communities supported by Baron Hirch’s legacy and some references.
+Baron Hirsch established the Jewish Colonization Agency (JCA) in 1891 “to assist and promote the emigration of Jews from any part of Europe or Asia… and to form and establish colonies in various parts of North and South America ….”.
+And during the Baron’s lifetime the Agency supported farming communities for Eastern European Jewish immigrants in Argentina, the United States and Canada.

-But after the Baron’s death in 1896, the new directors of the JCA decided to establish additional communiities in the extreme South of Brazil, near the city of Santa Maria in the State of Rio Grande do Sul.
+But after the Baron’s death in 1896, the new directors of the JCA decided to establish additional communiities in the extreme South of Brazil.
+They were located near the city of Santa Maria in the State of Rio Grande do Sul.
 Continue reading